 Importance of a School Atmosphere

 The calm and happy atmosphere of our private school in Houston allows students to enjoy learning and engage in ideas with pure excitement.
 Within our tucked-away campus, students are safe to deeply connect with the people around them – their peers, their teachers, and community members.
 Secure in this family-like environment, students feel empowered to ask questions, confident to give presentations in front of their classmates, and to explore and grow their capacities in ways they might not have thought possible.
 Our loving environment emboldens students to reach higher, preparing them for the best high schools in Houston and beyond.

 Amid deep academic exploration, we make time every day for play and recess; we know even middle schoolers benefit greatly from getting out and moving, from engaging in relaxed and supportive peer-to-peer interactions, and having time to reset.

 At The Branch School, love truly leads – from a flash of excitement during an experiment to an enduring fascination with knowing; from growing and learning to accept yourself just as you are to valuing others for what makes them different.

-The Branch School is in the midst of much positive growth, with a new playground installed and plans to break ground on a new middle school building very soon.
+The Branch School is in the midst of much positive growth with recent playground enhancements installed and an additional school building currently nearing completion.

 Our goal is to make the admissions process as simple as possible.
-During COVID-19, the entire process can be completed virtually.
-If you have any questions, contact Juanita Wilson in Admissions.
+Please see the below Admissions Checklist.
+If you have any questions, please contact a member of our Admissions Team.

 The Branch School is currently pursuing STEAM certification through Cognia, a globally-recognized nonprofit group that partners with and supports educators to create and enhance the very best STEM programs for students.